saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 the potential for increased reactogenicity with coadministration and should consult updated CDC guidance as more

-with the mechanism of LAIV4 if administered from 5 days before through 2 weeks after vaccination and baloxavir might interfere if administered from 17 days before through 2 weeks
+a reasonable assumption is that that peramivir might interfere with the mechanism of LAIV4 if administered from 5 days before through 2 weeks after vaccination and baloxavir might interfere if administered from 17 days before through 2 weeks